mysto/java-fpe/README.md

 ```
 or simply download jars from the Maven Central repository.

-This package has no external dependencies, except for testing (which uses JUnit).
+This package has external dependencies only on Log4j and testing (which uses JUnit).

 ## Usage